viklund/courses/ngsintro/1609/labs/loops-lab.md

 If you get stuck, the solution will be below here in white text.

 <font color='white'>
+# set the number you want to calculate the factorial of
 n=10<br>

+# you have to initialize a variable before you can start using it.
+Leaving this empty would lead to the first iteration of the loop trying to use a variable that has no value, which would cause it to crash
 factorial=1<br>

+# declare the values the loop will loop over (1 to whatever $n is)
 for i in $( seq 1 $n );<br>
 do<br>

+# set factorial to whatever factorial is a the moment, multiplied with the variable $i
 &nbsp;&nbsp;factorial=$(( $factorial * $i ))<br>

 done<br>

+# print the result
 echo The factorial of $n is $factorial<br>
 </font>